-- What sorts of tests are you going to participate in.
+- What sorts of tests you’re going to participate in.

 Rewards!
 Money!
 Gift cards!

-When it comes to rewards, each company & website has its own rules.
+When it comes to rewards, every company and website has its own rules.
 Generally, rewards come in three different types:

-You will find dozens of app developers for, both, iOS and Android, all posting their beta testing opportunities along with their instructions and what they’re looking for.
+You will find dozens of developers for iOS and Android apps all posting their beta testing opportunities along with their instructions and what they’re looking for.

 How it works for beta testers: It’s simple!
-You test their apps, answer their questions, give them feedback and follow the instructions carefully.
+You follow their instructions carefully, test their apps, answer their questions, and give them feedback.
 Most questions have to do with the design and the UI and the user experience.